saniya8/MyNews/README.md

 If you would like to run the code locally:

-1. Clone the repository and run the code locally,
+1. Clone the repository
-2. Open the project folder within your cloned directory in Android Studio
+2. Open the ```project``` folder within your cloned directory in Android Studio
-3. Ensure to add your own API keys in project/app/local.properties using the following template prior to running:
+3. Ensure to add your own API keys in ```project/app/local.properties``` using the following template prior to running:

 ```
 NEWS_API_KEY=your_news_api_key